sylwiavargas/schedules/mod1-lectures/10-one-to-many/Readme.md

   * we used `attr_` macros for getters and setters
   * we looked at `self`

-* Learn about object oriented relationships driven via _deliverables_!
-  * Define terminology, understand the importance of using clear language in programming
-    * Pair programming!
-Technical interviews!
-  * Introduce new concepts
-  * Convert those concepts to code
-  * Learn how to test our own code (without Learn tests)

 ### Define

 What do the following mean in plain English?
 What do they mean in programming?